learning-at-home/hivemind/docs/user/quickstart.md

 You can also install it in the editable mode with `pip install -e .`.

-__Note:__ we currently recommend installing hivemind from github (i.e. not pip) as it can run RemoteMixtureOfExperts faster by an order of magnitude.
-These changes will only reach PyPI in v0.9.0 release.

 * __Dependencies:__ Hivemind requires python 3.7+ (3.8 is recommended), it will install [requirements](https://github.com/learning-at-home/hivemind/blob/master/requirements.txt) automatically;
 * __OS support:__ Linux and macOS should [just work](https://github.com/learning-at-home/hivemind/issues).
 We do not officially support Windows, but you are welcome to contribute your windows build :)